Managing disaster waste

 Following an initial scoping study and research report the current phase of works has produced a working template to support those involved in managing waste in a disaster response.

 This has been made possible with funding from the Ministry for Civil Defence and Emergency Management.

 Continued development of the above documents is ongoing, if you have any feedback or would like to know more, please get in contact via customer services on 03 353 9007.

-Environment Canterbury is coordinating a Ministry for the Environment funded project to support those affected by the November 2016 Earthquake.
+Environment Canterbury has coordinated a project, funded by the Ministry for the Environment, to support those in the Hurunui and Kaikoura Districts affected by the November 2016 earthquake.